Rocky Carson: Career summary

-Carson has been in 26 IRT finals, winning 26 times over 247 tournaments (as of February 18, 2019).
+Carson has been in 105 IRT finals, winning 27 times over 274 tournaments (as of February 1, 2024).
 His wins include the 2007 US Open Championship.
-Twice Carson has been the #1 IRT player at season's end, only four other players have been #1 multiple times: Kane Waselenchuk (13), Cliff Swain (6), Sudsy Monchik (5) and Mike Yellen (5).
+Twice Carson has been the #1 IRT player at season's end, only five other players have been #1 multiple times: Kane Waselenchuk (13), Cliff Swain (6), Sudsy Monchik (5), Mike Yellen (5) and Daniel De La Rosa.

-He has won 8 USA Racquetball National Singles titles, and 11 USA Racquetball National Doubles titles, winning with Jack Huczek (5 wins), Ben Croft, Jose Diaz, Sudsy Monchik, Jose Rojas, and Charlie Pratt (2).
+He has won 9 USA Racquetball National Singles titles, and 12 USA Racquetball National Doubles titles, winning with Jack Huczek (5 wins), Charlie Pratt (3), Ben Croft, Jose Diaz, Sudsy Monchik, and Jose Rojas.

 Playing for Team USA, Carson has won gold five times in Men's Singles at the World Championships, which is a record, and twice in Men's Singles at the Pan American Games, which is also a record, and once in Men's Singles at the Pan American Championships.
 He's played Men's Doubles on Team USA three times: twice at the World Championships (with Jack Huczek in 2006, and with Sudsy Monchik, 2018), which resulted in silver medals, and once with Charles Pratt at the 2019 Pan Am Games in Lima, where they earned bronze medals.

 Career record

 This table lists Carson's results across annual events.

 Note: W = winner, F = finalist, SF = semi-finalist, QF = quarterfinalist, 16 = Round of 16.
-Also, the USA Racquetball National Singles Championships had an IRT division from 2012-2014, so Carson competed in that rather than the top USAR division.
+Also, the USA Racquetball National Singles Championships had an IRT division from 2012 to 2014, so Carson competed in that rather than the top USAR division.
 P = Pandemic.